MicrosoftDocs/dataexplorer-docs/data-explorer/web-results-grid.md

     :::image type="content" source="media/web-query-data/group-expanded.png" alt-text="Screenshot of a query results grid with California group expanded in the Azure Data Explorer web U I." border="false":::

 1. Once you've grouped data by a column, you can use a value aggregation function to calculate statistics for each group.
-To do this, go to the column menu, choose **Value Aggregation**, and select the function type to use for that column.
+To do so, go to the column menu, choose **Value Aggregation**, and select the function type to use for that column.

     :::image type="content" source="media/web-query-data/aggregate.png" alt-text="Screenshot of aggregate results when grouping column by results in the Azure Data Explorer web UI." lightbox="media/web-query-data/aggregate.png":::